Top 10 Brass Pipe Fittings for Plumbing Use

 • Sleeve

-We can categorize these like:
+We can categorize these as follows:

 Fittings that extend or terminate pipe runs: